elmtree-askmo/cloudcannon-app/content/learn/sociology/how-does-the-public-typically-respond-to-tsunami-warnings-in-california.md

     subject: History of the World
     url: /learn/history-of-the-world/questions/what-historical-earthquakes-in-northern-california-have-had-significant-impacts
 related_article4:
-    id: 107057
+    id: 107058
     title: >-
+        How do international seismic monitoring agencies contribute to understanding events like the recent earthquake?
+    subject: Physics
+    url: /learn/physics/questions/how-do-international-seismic-monitoring-agencies-contribute-to-understanding-events-like-the-recent-earthquake
+related_article5:
+    id: 107053
+    title: >-
-        What lessons have been learned from past seismic events in Northern California?
+        What are the economic impacts of strong earthquakes in Northern California?
-    subject: Engineering
+    subject: Economics
-    url: /learn/engineering/questions/what-lessons-have-been-learned-from-past-seismic-events-in-northern-california
+    url: /learn/economics/questions/what-are-the-economic-impacts-of-strong-earthquakes-in-northern-california
 ---

 &nbsp;